AllSpaghettiNoCode/TwitchExternal/README.md

 ## Features

 - MP3 audio download, with support for WAV, OGG, and FLAC as well.
-- An easy way to adjust the duration.
+- An easy way to adjust the duration or download the full audio.
 - Customizible output download path.
 - 100% free and safe (only saved locally on your machine, never anywhere else).